mlrun/mlrun/docs/secrets.md

 ### Kubernetes
 MLRun can use a Kubernetes (k8s) secret to store and retrieve secret values as required.
 This way of passing secrets is currently supported by the `job` and `serving` runtimes.
 The k8s provider creates a k8s secret per project, and can store multiple secret keys within this secret.

+#### Populating the kubernetes secret
-MLRun has an API that allows the user to perform operations on these secrets - this can be done through the `httpdb` class.
+To populate the MLRun k8s secret with secret values, MLRun provides APIs that allow the user to perform operations on the secrets - this can be done through the {py:class}`~mlrun.db.httpdb.HTTPRunDB` class.
 For example:

 ```python
 secrets = {'password': 'myPassw0rd', 'aws_key': '111222333'}